TFSA Master Class – Lesson 5: Using a TFSA to live larger, and be taxed smaller – later in your career

 Test-drive your financial life in retirement in order to put away additional funds into your TFSA.

-In addition to reallocating a portion of your previous mortgage payment to a TFSA—or if you are still making mortgage payments late in your career and are looking for another way to put money away, Educators Regional Vice-President, Client Advisory Services, Karen Hubbard suggests trying to live off your pension amount while you’re still working.
+In addition to reallocating a portion of your previous mortgage payment to a TFSA—or if you are still making mortgage payments late in your career and are looking for another way to put money away, Educators Vice President, Client Advisory Services, Karen Hubbard suggests trying to live off your pension amount while you’re still working.
 “Not only will this give you a dry run at retirement realities,” says Karen, “but it will allow you to funnel that excess income into your TFSA to build up additional funds for down the road.
 It’s an exercise we like to suggest to educators approaching retirement because it’s a good way to be enlightened to the financial realities of living in retirement.”

 For retired educators, withdraw from your RRSPs before age 71 to minimize tax implications.